dnjackson/eos/content/ask/_index.md

 ShowBreadCrumbs: false
 ---

-### The Concept Forum
+### Where can I learn more?

-Have questions about the book or concept design?
-Feedback about the book?<br> Join the discussion at the [software concept forum](http://forum.softwareconcepts.io)!
+From the book, of course!
+But also a [sample chapter](/posts/sample-chapter), my [ACM tech talk](/posts/acm-tech-talk), and this [summary](/posts/distillation).
+Questions about the book or concept design?
+Feedback?
+Join us at the [software concept forum](http://forum.softwareconcepts.io)!

 ### Why did you write this book?

 In my career in software, I've seen many good languages, tools and methods adopted.
 But none had the impact we'd hoped for.
 I came to realize that there's one thing that makes for great software: conceptual clarity in the design.
 So I've spent the last 8 years thinking about how this can be achieved, and this book is the result.

 ### Is this a practical book?